post/post-load-plugins/README.md

 # post-load-plugins
-> Automatically creates a config for plug-ins and to process
+> Automatically creates a config for plug-ins